liquiidio/UnityPluginSuiteGitbook/docs/AtomicMarketApiClient--Sales--SalesUriParameterBuilder.md

 ##### `public ` [`SalesUriParameterBuilder`](#class_atomic_market_api_client_1_1_sales_1_1_sales_uri_parameter_builder)` ` [`WithSchemaName`](#class_atomic_market_api_client_1_1_sales_1_1_sales_uri_parameter_builder_1a54fe71c7e24e31be9ffcb00d2a1dbda4)`(string schemaName)`

-This function sets the schema name for the query
+This function sets the schema name for the query.

 #### Parameters
 * `schemaName` The name of the schema to use.